Sheng2216/bacnet-and-modbus-to-mqtt-demo/README.md

 The default node-red flow enabled in the Node-RED container we created is the Modbus-to-MQTT bridge.
 In this example, the Wisblock sensor we provided can send temperature and humidity data to WisGate Connect periodically or upon request via Modbus protocol.
 The Node-RED flow will convert the data we received, and then publish it to an MQTT broker.

-The code running on the Wisblock sensor is saved in this repo as well, please check the code [here]([bacnet-to-mqtt-modbus-to-mqtt/rak5802_modbus.ino at main · Sheng2216/bacnet-to-mqtt-modbus-to-mqtt · GitHub](https://github.com/Sheng2216/bacnet-to-mqtt-modbus-to-mqtt/blob/main/rak5802_modbus_device/rak5802_modbus.ino)).
+The code running on the Wisblock sensor is saved in this repo as well, please check the code [here](https://github.com/Sheng2216/bacnet-to-mqtt-modbus-to-mqtt/blob/main/rak5802_modbus_device/rak5802_modbus.ino).

 After the Node-RED flow is deployed, you can click on the timestamp icon to trigger the output, and you should be able to see the temperature and humidity data have been published to the MQTT broker in the debug console.